Syrian Australians: Traditions

 Syrian Australians have a range of traditions that are continually used in their community.
 Casual greetings are often prolonged with questions about one's wellbeing.
 In formal situations greetings include a gentle handshake with the right hand only.
 Shaking a female's hand is often deemed inappropriate, this is unless she reaches out first.
 Within Syrian culture, family is a representation of status and reputation.
 One person's achievements have the ability to impact the perception of the entire family from an outsider perspective.
 Traditionally, the Syrian dynamic is patriarchal.
 This typically means the oldest male (typically the father) hold the most authority as well as is often financially responsible for the family.
 Syrian public dynamic are affected by social expectations, with young marriage often being a very popular decision.
 It is not an uncommon situation for men to be much older than their girlfriends and/or wives of approximately 10 to 15 years.

-Syrian festivals often include the celebration of the Christian Easter as well as Islamic Ramadan and Edi al-Fitr.
-The celebration of the Silk Road is often celebrated also as it represents the trade route between the East an the West.
+Syrian festivals often include the celebration of the Christian Easter as well as Islamic Ramadan and Eid al-Fitr.
+The celebration of the Silk Road is often celebrated also as it represents the trade route between the East and the West.
 Such festivals are celebrated in Australia within the Syrian community.